vimalathithan17/quantum-classification-train/README.md

 4) `cfe_standard.py` and `cfe_relupload.py`
 	- `--verbose` (flag): Enable verbose logging for QML model training steps.
+	- `--override_steps` (int, optional): Override the number of training steps from the tuned parameters.
 	- Behavior: Each script iterates over `DATA_TYPES_TO_TRAIN` and for each data type will:
 		- Look for tuned params in `TUNING_RESULTS_DIR`.
 		- Load `data_{datatype}_.parquet` from `SOURCE_DIR`.